NSO-developer/nso-gitbook/administration/management/high-availability.md

 To use NSO rule-based HA, HA must first be enabled in `ncs.conf` - See [Mode of Operation](high-availability.md#ha.moo).

 {% hint style="info" %}
-If the package tailf-hcc with a version less than 5.0 is loaded, NSO rule-based HA will not function.
+&#x20;If the package tailf-hcc with a version less than 5.0 is loaded, NSO rule-based HA will not function.
 These HCC versions may still be used but NSO built-in HA will not function in parallel.
 {% endhint %}

 ### HA Member Configuration <a href="#d5e4830" id="d5e4830"></a>